James Miller (filmmaker): Death

-The documentary which Miller was making on the day of his death (Death in Gaza, released by HBO in 2004) depicts Miller and his colleagues leaving the home of a Palestinian family in the Rafah refugee camp after dark, carrying a white flag, towards two IDF armored personnel carriers manned by nine soldiers of the Desert Reconnaissance Battalion, a unit of Bedouin Arab-Israeli soldiers.
+The documentary which Miller was making on the day of his death (Death in Gaza, released by HBO in 2004) depicts Miller and his colleagues leaving the home of a Palestinian family in the Rafah refugee camp after dark, carrying a white flag, towards two IDF armoured personnel carriers manned by nine soldiers of the Desert Reconnaissance Battalion, a unit of Bedouin Arab-Israeli soldiers.
 They had walked about 20 metres from the veranda when the first shot rang out.
 For 13 seconds, there was silence broken only by Shah's cry: "We are British journalists."
 Then came the second shot, which killed Miller.
 He was shot in the front of his neck.
 The soldier who shot him was identified as First Lieutenant Hib al-Heib.
 According to a forensic expert, the fatal shot was fired from less than 200 metres away.
 Immediately after the shooting, the IDF said that Miller had been shot in the back during crossfire.
 It later retracted the assertion that he had been shot in the back.
 According to witnesses there was no crossfire and none can be heard on the APTN tape.

 An IDF spokesperson made the following statement after Miller's death: "The IDF expresses sorrow at the death of the cameraman who entered a combat zone.
 Cameramen who knowingly enter a combat zone endanger themselves as well as the troops, and clearly run the risk of being caught in the crossfire."
 An IDF spokesperson described the circumstances of his death as occurring during "an operation taking place at night, in which the [Israeli] force was under fire and in which the force returned fire with light weapons."

 IDF spokesman, Captain Jacob Dallal said, "Our forces found a tunnel at the house in question, when an anti-tank missile was fired on them.
 They shot back at the source of the attack ...
 James Miller was apparently hit during that exchange.
 The Israeli military expresses sorrow at a civilian death, but it must be stressed that a cameraman who knowingly enters a combat zone, especially at night, endangers himself."